-PROTOSMOKETM UNIT OPERATION
+SMOKE UNIT OPERATION

-The Dash-8 contains a self-powered smoke unit that outputs a steady stream of smoke through the smoke stack on the roof of the engine.
-The ON/OFF switch located next to the power truck must be in the ON position in order for the smoke unit to function.
-See Fig. 1 on page 3.
+The F40PH contains a self-powered smoke unit that outputs a steady stream of smoke through the smoke stack on the roof of the engine.
+The ON/OFF switch located next to the leading drive truck must be in the ON position in order for the smoke unit to function.
+See Fig. 2 below.

-The smoke unit is essentially a small heating element and wick which soaks up and then "cooks" a mineral oil-based fluid that omits a harmless smoke.
+The smoke unit is essentially a small heating element and wick which soaks up and then

+"cooks" a mineral oil-based fluid that omits a harmless smoke.
 The smoke is then forced out of the stack via a small electric fan which runs at a constant speed.
 However, the smoke intensity can be varied by increasing the transformer voltage setting.
 The higher the setting, the more intense the smoke output.

-For best results, we recommend that you add 20 - 25 drops of ProtoSmokeTM, Seuthe, LGB or LVTS fluid before you run the engine.
+For best results, we recommend that you add 10 - 15 drops of Seuthe, LGB or LVTS fluid before you run the engine.
 If you don't choose to add the fluid, then the smoke unit switch should be turned off.
 Failure to either add the fluid or turn the switch off could lead to damage to the smoke unit heating element and or wicking.
-Add the fluid through the smoke stack hole.
+Add the fluid through the smoke stack hole as indicated in Figure 3.
 After adding the fluid, gently blow into the stack to eliminate any air bubbles.
 Do not overfill the unit as overfilling can cause the fluid to leak out and coat the interior engine components.
-When the smoke output begins to diminish while running the engine, an additional 20-25 drops of smoke fluid should be added or the smoke unit switch should be turned off.
-When storing the engine for long periods of time, you may want to add at least 20 drops of fluid to keep the wick soaked with fluid and prevent it from drying out.
-After removing the engine from storage, it is advisable to add another 25 drops of fluid, letting the wick soak up the fluid for 15 minutes prior to operation.
+When the smoke output begins to diminish while running the engine, an additional 10-15 drops of smoke fluid should be added or the smoke unit switch should be turned off.